Kalat Nakalat: Plot

 Manohar and Uma are a happily married couple with two children.
 One day, Uma learns about her husband's extra marital affair and decides to leave him taking the kids along with her.
 The climax is as expected, not before couple of roller coaster rides in the story.

 Soundtrack

-The music has been provided by Anand Modak.
-Anuradha Paudwal won National Film Awards For Best Female Playback Singer for the song He Ek Reshami Gharate.
+The music has been provided by Anand Modak and Lyrics Were Written by Sudhir Moghe.
+Anuradha Paudwal won Her Maiden National Film Award For Best Female Playback Singer for the song He Ek Reshami Gharate.